19h47/19h47-tabs/README.md

 ```

-To active panel on first load, add a `ìs-active` class to it.
+To active panel on first load, add a `is-active` class to it.

 ## Keyboard support